-A program leading to the master's degree must be completed within six years from the date of the student's initial enrollment for graduate courses.
+Each of these possibilities is subject to the condition that a program leading to the master's degree must be completed within six years from the date of the student's initial enrollment for graduate courses.
 Half credit may be given for courses seven to ten years old upon recommendation by the major advisor.
 No graduate credit will be given for courses over ten years old.

 Although courses over ten years old at the time of graduation may not be counted toward the master's degree, certain of these courses may be used to fulfill requirements for teaching certificates and endorsements with the approval of the Director of Teacher Education.
 Exceptions to these provisions may be granted by the dean of the academic college in which the degree program is housed upon request of the academic advisor and department chair.